IMPP - Frequently Asked Questions (FAQ)

 IMPP graduates practice in all provinces and territories where there is regulated midwifery and midwifery positions are available.
-In some provinces, midwives may complete their first year of practice/New Registrant Year in Canada, and in other provinces, they may practice in their second and subsequent years but not in their New Registrant Year (i.e., their first year of practice in Canada).
 The regulatory College of Midwifery in each province or territory sets the requirements for registration.
 The Agreement on Internal Trade requires provinces to allow midwives to move freely and practice in other provinces once midwives become general registrants, after their first year of practice in Canada.

-Can I choose where I complete the 14-16 week clerkship while in the IMPP?
+Can I choose where I complete the IMPP clerkship?

-The IMPP asks participants to provide three geographic choices for clerkship locations in Ontario and tries to match the available clerkships to participants’ requests, but this is beyond the IMPP’s control and IEMs sometimes have to move for their clerkships because of limited placements.
+The IMPP asks participants to provide three geographic choices for clerkship locations in Ontario and tries to match the available clerkships to participants’ requests, but this is beyond the IMPP’s control and IEMs often must relocate for their clerkships because of limited placements.

 How many places are there in the IMPP each year?

-The IMPP accepts between 16-20 qualified IEM applicants each year.
+The IMPP accepts up to 20 qualified IEM applicants each year.